leonx15/RekindleTestingPyTest/README.md

 # PyTest for rekindle.

+Install **Python 3.9** (from microsoft store on Windows)

 To conduct tests or write your own please download this repository to your machine and open as a project in PyCharm.
 While opening it, please make sure you are working in virtualenv, to do not mess up with pure python installed on your machine.

-Install needed libraries from requirements.txt
+Needed libraries from requirements.txt install after run project with virtualenv.

 Update **config_template.json** file with correct data and save it as **config.json**